 Correspondence should be addressed to Khanh Duong at duong@merit.unu.edu.

 et al., 2018).
-In the poorest segments of society, especially in low-income countries, every parent hopes their children will have a better life than they did.
+All parents, but especially those in the poorest segments of society in low-income countries, hope their children will have a better life than they did.
 And every child in those circumstances aspires to social mobility—to break free from the constraints imposed by their birth.
 This idea was once called the “American Dream,” but the ideal has long transcended American borders, instilling hope in children struggling in poverty around the world.
 A more precise term for it is intergenerational mobility.
 However, a dream is just a dream when, as the World Bank report shows, upward mobility remains elusive for the poor, especially in developing countries (Narayan et al., 2018).
 Even in the so-called “land of opportunity,” the U.S., opportunities for social mobility are not evenly distributed, as Chetty et al. (2014) has pointed out.
-This raises the question: Is our current progress fair?—the very theme of the report (Narayan et al., 2018).
+This raises the question: Is our current progress fair?—the very theme of the report mentioned above (Narayan et al., 2018).
 It also reinforces the call for equality of opportunity, as existing inequalities deepen disparities and suppress mobility, a pattern captured by what we now call the “Great Gatsby curve.”

 People advocate for equality of opportunity to promote social mobility.
 But what does equality of opportunity truly mean?
 Should socioeconomic outcomes be entirely independent of parental status—as a form of freedom of choice (social fluidity)?
-This idea aligns with Nobel laureate Amartya Sen’s concept of development as freedom Sen (2000).
-However, such freedom must also come with capability.
+This idea aligns with Nobel laureate Amartya Sen’s concept of development as freedom (Sen 2000).
+However, such freedom also requires capability.
 Consider the Central African Republic, where relative educational mobility—the extent to which a child’s outcome depends on their parents—is much higher than in Bhutan.
 Yet, their absolute mobility—the probability that a child attains a higher level of education than their parents—is nearly the same.
 Can we truly say the Central African Republic has better social mobility than Bhutan when much of that mobility comes from downward movement?
-This highlights a key limitation: social fluidity does not always equate to social progress—a challenge we term the directionality problem.
+This highlights a key limitation: social fluidity does not always result in social progress.
+Furthermore, there is a limit to social mobility, at some point children are no longer able to progress beyond their parents anymore.
+The only mobility is downward mobility and progress stagnates.
+This poses a challenge we term the directionality problem.
 Furthermore, the way absolute mobility is currently measured oversimplifies social progress by treating different efforts as equivalent, despite varying circumstances.
 For instance, Canada and Timor-Leste have nearly the same rate of upward mobility.
 However, in Timor-Leste, mobility stems from individuals in the lowest-educated groups reaching the highest levels of education, whereas in Canada, it occurs primarily within groups that are already relatively well-educated.
 This reflects another challenge: the difficulty problem.
 Together, the directionality problem and the difficulty problem call into question how intergenerational mobility is currently measured.
 In such comparisons, local measures focusing only on the most disadvantaged groups may provide some insights but fail to capture the full picture.
-Moreover, they do not work well for developed countries, making global comparisons difficult.
+Consequently, they make global comparisons difficult, especially as the engine of social mobility - i.e. which groups in societ are progressing - may differ between developed and developing countries.